geo-masc/force/docs/source/howto/classification.rst

 The focus of this tutorial is on the classification of crop types within the federal state of Brandenburg, Germany using the random forest algorithm.
 These are the individual steps that are needed for a classifaction in FORCE, which will be expalined in the following (related FORCE modules in parentheses):

   a.
 Selection of training samples (currently not implemented in FORCE; feel free to contribute)
   b.
-Prepare features (FORCE TSA module :ref:`tsa-param`)
+Prepare features (force-higher-level :ref:`tsa-param`)
   c.
-Extract features at sampling locations (FORCE SAMPLE module)
+Extract features at sampling locations (force-higher-level :ref:`tsa-param`)
   d.
-Train random forest model (FORCE ML module)
-  i.
-Optimize parameterization (FORCE magic parameters)
+Optimize parameterization (force-magic-parameters :ref:`-param`)
   e.
-Apply random forest model (FORCE PRED module)
+Train random forest model (force-train :ref:`-param`)
   f.
+Apply random forest model (force-higher-level :ref:`-param`)
-Validate final map
+  g.
+Validate final map (force-higher-level :ref:`tsa-param`)

 Literature:

 Breiman, L. (2001).
 Random Forests.
 Machine Learning, 45, 5–32.
 Cortes, C., & Vapnik, V. (1995).
 Support-vector networks.
 Machine Learning, 20, 273–297.